 What if I could easily and reliabily create the environment when I need?

 Docker represents a versatile tool which can help to simplify and eliminate tedious operations such as preparing an environment for compiling code.
-This principle can be extended to any build process, and actually there are already companies such as CircleCI, which have adopted Docker for providing CI/CD solutions.
+This principle can be extended to any build process, and actually there are already companies such as CircleCI, which have adopted Docker for their CI/CD solution.